blueimp/Gallery/README.md

 ### Controls

-To initialize the Gallery with visible controls, add the CSS class `blueimp-gallery-controls` to the Gallery widget:
+To initialize the Gallery with visible controls (previous slide, next slide, etc.), add the CSS class `blueimp-gallery-controls` to the Gallery widget:

 ```html
 <div